The Singapore Eye Research Institute (SERI) was conceived with the foresight of a visionary leader,

 At its inception, SERI saw a national remit in ophthalmic and vision research, and till today, despite the demarcations introduced by the healthcare clustering system, SERI bridges the clusters with a presence in each cluster.
 SERI ensures that its facilities and resources are open to researchers across Singapore so that the greatest benefit may be obtained from what is a relatively small clinical ophthalmology catchment area in Singapore.

 SERI has grown from a founding team of five in 1997 to a faculty of more than 220 staff, encompassing clinician scientists, scientists, research fellows, PhD students and support staff.
 This makes SERI one of the largest research institutes in Singapore, as well as the largest eye research institute in the Asia Pacific region.
 SERI has also over 100 adjunct faculties from various eye departments, biomedical institutes and tertiary centres in Singapore.
 SERI has published an impressive array of 3,324 scientific papers, and has secured external peer-reviewed competitive grants worth more than $308 million.
-As of 1 October 2018, SERI’s faculty has been awarded more than 496 national and international prizes and filed 121 patents.
+As of 1 October 2018, SERI’s faculty has been awarded with more than 496 national and international prizes and filed 121 patents.

 As the research institute of the SNEC, and directly affiliated to the Yong Loo Lin School of Medicine, National University of Singapore, as well the Duke-NUS Medical School, SERI undertakes vision research in collaboration with local clinical ophthalmic centres and biomedical research institutions, as well as major eye centres and research institutes throughout the world.